History of biotechnology: Genetic engineering

 The origins of biotechnology culminated with the birth of genetic engineering.
 There were two key events that have come to be seen as scientific breakthroughs beginning the era that would unite genetics with biotechnology.
 One was the 1953 discovery of the structure of DNA, by Watson and Crick, and the other was the 1973 discovery by Cohen and Boyer of a recombinant DNA technique by which a section of DNA was cut from the plasmid of an E. coli bacterium and transferred into the DNA of another.
 This approach could, in principle, enable bacteria to adopt the genes and produce proteins of other organisms, including humans.
 Popularly referred to as "genetic engineering," it came to be defined as the basis of new biotechnology.

 Genetic engineering proved to be a topic that thrust biotechnology into the public scene, and the interaction between scientists, politicians, and the public defined the work that was accomplished in this area.
 Technical developments during this time were revolutionary and at times frightening.
-In December 1967, the first heart transplant by Christian Barnard reminded the public that the physical identity of a person was becoming increasingly problematic.
+In December 1967, the first heart transplant by Christiaan Barnard reminded the public that the physical identity of a person was becoming increasingly problematic.
 While poetic imagination had always seen the heart at the center of the soul, now there was the prospect of individuals being defined by other people's hearts.
 During the same month, Arthur Kornberg announced that he had managed to biochemically replicate a viral gene.
 "Life had been synthesized," said the head of the National Institutes of Health.
 Genetic engineering was now on the scientific agenda, as it was becoming possible to identify genetic characteristics with diseases such as beta thalassemia and sickle-cell anemia.

 Responses to scientific achievements were colored by cultural skepticism.
 Scientists and their expertise were looked upon with suspicion.
 In 1968, an immensely popular work, The Biological Time Bomb, was written by the British journalist Gordon Rattray Taylor.
 The author's preface saw Kornberg's discovery of replicating a viral gene as a route to lethal doomsday bugs.
 The publisher's blurb for the book warned that within ten years, "You may marry a semi-artificial man or woman…choose your children's sex…tune out pain…change your memories…and live to be 150 if the scientific revolution doesn’t destroy us first."
 The book ended with a chapter called "The Future – If Any."
 While it is rare for current science to be represented in the movies, in this period of "Star Trek", science fiction and science fact seemed to be converging.
 "Cloning" became a popular word in the media.
 Woody Allen satirized the cloning of a person from a nose in his 1973 movie Sleeper, and cloning Adolf Hitler from surviving cells was the theme of the 1976 novel by Ira Levin, The Boys from Brazil.